IBM/cp4i-workshop/exercise-api-connect/README.md

 ## Step 5: Install the TraderLite app

+5.1 Install Traderlite operator

+Follow the steps mentioned [here](./exercise-api-connect/README.md) to install Traderlite Operator.
-5.1 In a separate browser tab go to the OpenShift console URL  for the cluster assigned to you for the workshop.

-5.2 Click on **Projects** in the left navigation and then click on your ***cp4i-trial*** project in the list
+5.2 In a separate browser tab go to the OpenShift console URL for the OpenShift cluster.
+Click on **Projects** in the left navigation and then click on the project where CP4I is installed.
+In this workshop content we have used **cp4i-trial** project.

   [![](images/select-traderlite-project.png)](images/select-traderlite-project.png)